zoomed in mold spores

 Hypermobility is when some or all joints are extra flexible.
 And this can cause joint pain.

-My own hypermobility has reversed by over 50% with detoxing Mold Toxins.
+My own hypermobility has reversed by over 50% with detoxing mold.

 Chronic Sinus Issues

-Mold Toxins can irritate the sinuses and activate Mast Cells in the sinus areas.
+Mold toxins can irritate the sinuses and activate Mast Cells there.
+Mold can grow in the sinuses, too.

-Also, mold can grow in the sinuses.
-When this happens, there will be even higher levels of Mold Toxins from the colonized mold.
+When this happens, there will be even higher levels of mold toxins from the colonized mold.

-This can all trigger the Mast Cells in the sinuses to create swelling and extra snot.
+This can all trigger the mast cells in the sinuses to create swelling and extra mucous.

 And, if you have sinus issues, you know how painful sinus swelling can be.